ZcashAnonymous/zcash-tor-manual/README.md

 Thanks @l0sec for solving [Issue #4](https://github.com/durbanpoison/zcash-tor/issues/4) and making other helpful suggestions.

+Thanks to @Thenerdstation for solving [Issue #5](https://github.com/durbanpoison/zcash-tor/issues/5) and to both @ConnorFoody and @jfeldis for reviewing the related [Pull Request #8](https://github.com/durbanpoison/zcash-tor/pull/8).

 This guide borrows heavily from the following resources:

 https://github.com/zcash/zcash/wiki/Debian-binary-packages